TorNATO-PRO/gigalog/README.md

 Gigalog is a minimal Datalog engine supporting fixpoint evaluation and stratified negation.

 It provides an interpreter which supports wildcards, negation, strings and constants.
-It also supports input and output statements, as well as recursion and mutual recursion.
+It also supports input and output statements, comments, as well as recursion and mutual recursion.

 Later on I plan to add support for integers and comparison operators to facilitate more useful programming.